benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - Here's the logic
+- Focusing on how the view connected with the template
 - The idea is that we wanted to have a "separation of concerns"
-- But it didn't happen in practice; especially as things got complex
+- But it didn't happen in practice
+- But it was really "separation of technologies"
-- If the template changed, you needed to change the view
+- But when the template changed, you needed to change the view
-- If the model changed, you needed to change the template, and so on
+- When the model changed, you needed to change the template, and so on
-- As things got complicated, hard to know the effects changing one would have on the other
+- As things got complex, hard to know the effects changing one would have on the other

 /////

-## Logic in the template
+## Logic in the template (markup-driven)

 ```html
 <select>